 You can submit your organizational profile, the first step in the application process, from October 9, 2020 to November 9, 2020 by 10 pm EST.

 Once you have completed this first step in the process, you might be invited to submit a full proposal for review.
 For invited proposals we are accepting submissions in two cycles.

-The first submission deadline is Friday, October 30, by 10 pm EDT.
+The first submission deadline is Monday, November 9, by 10 pm EST (note: this is an extension from date previously announced).
 You will be notified of a funding decision in November.

 The second submission deadline is Tuesday, November 24, by 10 pm EST. You will be notified of a funding decision in December.

 At this time we are only accepting applications in English.
 CFF is committed to language justice, as such we hope to broaden language access and provide technical support in future grantmaking.

 If your organization is not invited to continue in the application process, you will receive a notification by CFF’s fiscal sponsor Rockefeller Philanthropy Advisors.
 If you are invited to move to Step 2 in the application process, then you will be contacted by CFF’s Senior Program Officer.

 Due to the large number of requests we receive, we are unable to respond to requests for feedback.
 Our decision is focused on your proposed work, and how well it aligns with our current grantmaking priorities and funding strategies.